radiusmethod/awsd/README.md

 ```

 ## Add autocompletion
-You can add autocompletion when passing profile as argument by creating a script with the following.
-I put it in
-`~/bin/awsd_autocomplete.sh`, then source that script and add to your bash profile or zshrc file.
+You can add autocompletion when passing config as argument by adding the following to your bash profile or zshrc file.
-`source ~/bin/awsd_autocomplete.sh`
+`source _awsd_autocomplete`

 ```bash
 [ "$BASH_VERSION" ] && AWSD_CMD="awsd" || AWSD_CMD="_awsd"